cwood821/Deploy/deploy/ReadMe.md

 # Deploy
 Drop-in `rsync` deployment for small projects.
+Originally developed as a lightweight option for small, static sites.

 # Assumptions
 - You have passwordless SSH configured for your server

 # Usage
-- Add your SSH, server, and project information to the provided `.env` file
+- Add your SSH, destination server, and project information to the provided `.env` file
 - Make the `deploy.sh` file executable
 - Run `./deploy.sh` in your project's directory

-# Bonus
+# Features
+- Supports pre and post-deployment script execution for build, cleanup, or other tasks
+- Checks for a 200 response from the destination web server post-deployment
 - Rsync output is logged to a directory you specify in the `.env` file.
 - Run a script or command pre-deployment by adding its path to the `PRE_DEPLOYMENT_SCRIPT` variable in the `.env` file